kuber62/microservices-workspace/README.md

 This repo will help someone to get an understanding of the components needed in a microservices architecture.

-Below are the details of the components & tech-stack used for development in this repo :-
+Below are the details of the components & Spring Boot related technologies used for development in this repo :-

 1. H2 - Embedded Relational Database